Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 <br>

-The Language Data Commons of Australia (LDaCA) hosted an Indigenous Data Governance panel discussion on 30 September 2024 at [The University of Queensland (UQ) Anthropology Museum](https://anthropologymuseum.uq.edu.au/).
-This event brought together a panel of three speakers — Lesley Acres ([UQ Library](https://www.library.uq.edu.au/)), Dr Rose Barrowcliffe ([Macquarie University](https://www.mq.edu.au/) and LDaCA), and Robert McLellan (UQ and LDaCA).
+The Language Data Commons of Australia (LDaCA) hosted an Indigenous Data Governance panel discussion on 30 September 2024 at [The University of Queensland (UQ) Anthropology Museum](https://anthropologymuseum.uq.edu.au/) (Figure 1).
+This event brought together a panel of three speakers — Lesley Acres ([UQ Library](https://www.library.uq.edu.au/)), Dr Rose Barrowcliffe ([Macquarie University](https://www.mq.edu.au/) and LDaCA) and Robert McLellan (UQ and LDaCA).
 The discussion was facilitated by Grant Sarra.

 <br>

 > **_Rose Barrowcliffe_** _is Butchulla and is a post-doctoral research fellow at Macquarie University and an Honorary Senior Research Fellow at UQ.
-Rose's research examines the representation of Aboriginal and Torres Strait Islander peoples in archives and her postdoc specifically focusses on embedding Indigenous perspectives in metadata to support discoverability and access of records for Indigenous peoples.
+Rose's research examines the representation of Aboriginal and Torres Strait Islander peoples in archives, and her postdoc specifically focusses on embedding Indigenous perspectives in metadata to support discoverability and access of records for Indigenous peoples.
 Rose is a Chief Investigator on the LDaCA project._

 > **_Robert dhurwain McLellan_** _is a proud Gooreng Gooreng descendant of the Wide Bay region.
 He is a community researcher, an experienced Director, governance and engagement practitioner and is Program Manager for LDaCA at UQ.
-Robert is a strong advocate for truth telling and speaking up for Aboriginal people's rights and justice, economic advancement, and to ensure First Nations voices are authentically valued and embraced across all levels of society.
+Robert is a strong advocate for truth telling and speaking up for Aboriginal peoples' rights and justice, economic advancement, and to ensure First Nations voices are authentically valued and embraced across all levels of society.
 He is passionate about revitalising Indigenous languages and building culturally inclusive, honourable and cohesive communities._

 > **_Lesley Acres_** _is a descendent of the Bidjara, Kairi tribes and Badugal people, Badu Island, Torres Strait Islands and she currently works with UQ Library as a Manager (Aboriginal and Torres Strait Islander Collections and Services).
-She worked at the State Library of Queensland Indigenous Services for nine years, where she supported the operation and establishment of a network of Indigenous Knowledge Centres across Queensland, and has some 27 years' experience working at different levels of government in a wide range of Indigenous affairs._
+She worked at the [State Library of Queensland](https://www.slq.qld.gov.au/) Indigenous Services for nine years, where she supported the operation and establishment of a network of Indigenous Knowledge Centres across Queensland, and has some 27 years' experience working at different levels of government in a wide range of Indigenous affairs._

 > **_Grant Sarra_** _is a proud descendant of the Gooreng Gooreng people through his mother and a first-generation Italian through his father.
 As a highly strategic and analytical cultural leader, Grant has played a key role in designing and developing large-scale social and economic enterprises across Australia.
 His work has led to increased self-determination, operational success and substantial additional funding for Aboriginal and Torres Strait Islander organisations and communities._